-The two of them came to the White House during one of the most daunting episodes of American History.
-There was much to fear: a collapse of the United States financial system and a Nazi-Fascist menace in Europe that threatened to pull the entire world into the abyss.
-Then came Pearl Harbor.
+The two of them came to the White House during one of the most daunting episodes of the 20th century.
+There was much to fear: a collapse of the United States financial system and a Nazi-Fascist menace in Europe that threatened to pull the entire world into an abyss.
+Then came Pearl Harbor and WWII.

 Damned if you do, damned if you don’t.
 So you might as well be damned if you DO.

-Eleanor Roosevelt was criticized for a lot of stuff – for being a woman who wanted to nose around in politics, for helping people nobody else wanted to help, for challenging people to change their outdated beliefs, for being a goodie-goodie.
+Eleanor Roosevelt was criticized for a lot of stuff – for being a woman who wanted to assert herself, for helping people nobody else wanted to help, for challenging people to change their outdated beliefs, for being a goodie-goodie, and so on.

 And surely the criticism hurt at times, but it didn’t stop her.
 Nor should it you.

-Whatever you’re striving for right now, remember that the only voice that matters is the one inside of you.
+Make it a point to NOT give a damn what everybody else thinks.
+Whatever you’re striving for, remember that the only voice that matters is the one inside of you.